Very rarely do I celebrate myself. Sing myself. Very often do I cry in public places like museums.

 In this crazy, tumultuous year of mine, I have learned that I truly need to see myself in all my glory.
 I am not one thing.
 I am not two things.
 I am not three things.
 I’m not four things.

 I’m learning that finding yourself is not a destination.
 It never ends.
 You constantly have to shift your concept of self in a million different contexts.
-When I “found” myself in Paris, staring at the Mona Lisa, I never thought I could be there, but I was, and now I had to make meaning of that.
+When I “found” myself in Paris, staring at the Mona Lisa, I never thought I could be there, but I was, and then I had to make meaning of that.
 Travels like that are like life at a faster pace.
 Here’s a new space to see yourself.
 And another.
 Didn’t think you’d be here?
 Well think again.
 Here you are.

 You’re here.
 You made it.

-It’s important to know how you are in context.
+It’s important to know who you are in context.
 You’re someone’s child.
 Someone’s coworker.
 But you’re also a person who loves children, for example, or someone who loves to write, or analyze sports, or share your opinions on the latest Disney movie.
 You can also be someone who feels angry about politics, or sad that the person you were before was left behind in another country.

 You can be all of those things at once.
 Not one has to win over the other.